petrosagg/materialize/reclock-blogpost.md

 know when there will be no more events mapped to some particular `into_ts`, meaning that this timestamp is no longer in progress.

-Informally what we want to do is look at our real time clock and at the same time look at the current maximum offset present in the source.
+Informally what we want to do is look at our real time clock and at the same time figure out what is the **next** offset that this source will emit.
+The

+.
 We now have an association of a real time timestamp and an upper bound on the offsets that exist in the source which we will proceed and write down durably.
 Materialize already has an abstraction for recording values that change over time, the differential collection!